betagors/yamajs/packages/cli/src/mcp/resources/docs/schema-examples.md

 # YAMA Schema Examples

-Common schema patterns and examples for YAMA entity definitions.
+Common schema patterns and examples for YAMA entity definitions using the complete syntax reference.

 ## Basic Entity Examples